Microbial community and hemorrhoids

 Dry, hard stool

-When microbial activity in the large intestine is reduced, indigestible food components are only partially processed further.
-As a result, less water can be bound in the intestinal contents, causing the stool to thicken increasingly.
-The reduced bacterial fermentation also changes the structure of the stool, making it firmer and drier.
-Consequently, the mechanical resistance during bowel movements increases, often requiring stronger straining.
+When microbial activity in the large intestine is reduced, indigestible food components are only partially processed.
+This means less water can be retained in the intestinal contents, causing the stool to thicken progressively.
+The reduced bacterial fermentation also changes the stool's structure, making it firmer and drier.
+As a result, the mechanical resistance during bowel movements increases, often requiring stronger straining.
 This means increased stress on the mucous membrane and vascular structures in the rectum, especially if this condition persists over a longer period.

 • Uneven metabolic processes